September 24, Reading 3 – Colossians 4:2-18

 “Here there is not Greek and Jew, circumcised and uncircumcised, barbarian, Scythian, slave, free; but Christ is all, and in all.”

-We are all broken, dead in sin, without any ability to better ourselves.
+We are all broken, dead in our sin, without any ability to better ourselves, to resolve the issue, to fix our big problem.

 We have all fallen short of God’s glory.
-There is none, not one of us, that can do good.
+There is none, not one of us, that is good.

-In Jesus we are removed out of having to vie for power and status, pride and prestige.
+In Jesus there is to be no vying for power and status, pride and prestige.

-Because He is the crux and pivot – Look!
-It is His character that we are to put on, His peace that is to rule our hearts, His word that should dwell richly in us.
+It is the character of Jesus that we are to put on, His peace that is to rule our hearts, His word that should dwell richly in us.

 * Gracious Father,

-Thank You for Your word that teaches us these wonderful truths.
+Thank You for Your word that teaches us these truths.

-Please help us to live out our lives fearing You with a holy and reverent fear.
+Please help us to live out our lives with a holy and reverent fear of You in our hearts.

 For Your Name’s sake,